ibm-cloud-docs/Backup/restore-SQLDB.md

 You must always restore an SQL Server database to the primary replica in an AlwaysOn Availability Group.
 If Windows {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, you must fail over to a server where the software is installed.
 Then, you can attempt the restore.
 {: requirement}

 After you restored a database to the primary replica and added the database back into the AlwaysOn Availability Group, it can be replicated to the secondary replicas.
-To reduce the amount of replication traffic after a restore, you can run a “Restore from another computer” on any secondary replica server where the Windows {{site.data.keyword.backup_notm}} Agent and plug-in are installed.
+To reduce the replication traffic after a restore, you can run a “Restore from another computer” on any secondary server where the Backup Agent and plug-in are installed.

 ### Restoring a primary database in an AlwaysOn Availability Group
 {: #restorePrimaryAAG}